ryanvilbrandt/BlueMicro_BLE/docs/flashing_firmware.md

 # Need to flash the bootloader?

 Follow the instructions on the Flashing the Bootloader page for the [Adafruit nRF52 Feather](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/flashing-the-bootloader).
 You will need a j-link and connect it to the SWD lines of the hardware.

+# Troubleshooting

+## COM port not showing up when you plug in your board?

+You may need the USB/Serial drivers for the board.
+This board uses the CH340C USB-to-Serial chip.
+You can install the drivers [by following the instructions here](https://www.instructables.com/id/Arduino-Nano-CH340/).